Belzberg Architects: History

 In 1997, Hagy Belzberg quit his first architecture job (working at Frank O. Gehry and Partners) after only three months to found Belzberg Architects.
 The firm’s first commission was a house on undeveloped land atop a mountain in Malibu for prolific car collector, Bata Mataja.
 It was later featured in the 2001 film, The Glass House.
 Shortly after the completion of the Mataja Residence, the firm was awarded the contract to design a high-end restaurant, café, and Los Angeles Philharmonic gift store located within Gehry’s Walt Disney Concert Hall in downtown Los Angeles, commissions that garnered critical acclaim and international recognition.

-Another major turning point for the firm was the much-lauded Los Angeles Museum of the Holocaust in Pan Pacific Park.
+Another turning point for the firm was the Los Angeles Museum of the Holocaust in Pan Pacific Park.
 Completed in 2010, the 32,000sqft subterranean building is certified-LEED-Gold and is one of the few projects that has been the recipient of both the AIA Institute Honor Awards for Architecture and Interior Architecture.
 Of the project, the juries commented: “The concrete work is beautiful.
 Although the project is curvilinear in form, the more basic structure is a very rigid grid.
 Given the nature of this museum’s mission, the experience of it should be unusual, and this design makes it so: The amorphous geometry reinforces the unsettling journey through the museum.”
 And: “The whole effect is enhanced by the gradients of the light, which are torqued and reflective on the interior of the space.”

 Other key projects include The Gores Group headquarters, a commercial office building renovation at the western gateway of Beverly Hills; The Pavilion (2014) at City of Hope National Medical Center in Duarte, a multi-purpose project that marks the institution’s centennial; Skyline Residence (2007) in Laurel Canyon, Los Angeles; and single-family homes in Toronto, Mexico City, Atlanta, and Los Angeles.

 In 2014, Cory Taylor, AIA became a partner at the firm.